 Mains wired lighting involves connecting the LED compatible transformer to the mains and then connecting the transformer to the strip lighting.
 If necessary, the strip should be cut to length.
 Once the adhesive backing has been removed, the strip can be fixed to the desired area.

-Installing RGB LED strip lights involves a slightly different process.
+Installing RGB and RGBW LED strip lights involves a slightly different process.
 A remote unit needs to be connected to the transformer and the strip light to allow the user to change the colour of the lighting via remote control.

 From awkward corners to particularly large areas, in some cases it may be necessary to attach multiple lengths of strip lighting together.
 Strip connectors can be used to resolve this issue and often don’t require any soldering.